OXID-eSales/vat-tbe-services-documentation/operation.rst

 For more information, see

-* :ref:`configuration:Mark item as electronic product and assign VAT rate`
+* :ref:`configuration:Marking items as electronic products and assigning VAT rates`
-* :ref:`configuration:Mark category as electronic product and assign VAT rate`
+* :ref:`configuration:Marking a category as electronic products and assigning VAT rates`

 |procedure|

 Maintain the VAT rates under :menuselection:`Master Settings --> Countries --> <country> --> VAT rates`.

-.. todo: #tbd: add xref in DE:

 For more information, see :ref:`configuration:Activating and maintaining country-specific VAT rates`